 Should I watch it?

 It feels harsh to say it but only die-hard fans of the earlier films should really bother with this.
 It's way too confusing, too long, too full of characters who don't last long in the memory and only redeems itself with some quality visual work, the usually stirring soundtrack and Depp's increasingly strange performance.
 At World's End is a sad way for what had previously been such a great piece of escapism to draw to a close... except, it wasn't.
 No way were Disney going to accept the end of a story when there's money to be made.

 Great For: fans of the first two films, CG animators

 Not So Great For: anyone looking for something light-hearted, seasick sufferers, cynical viewers, young children

 What else should I watch?

 For sheer unadulterated fun, you won't find much better than the glorious first film in the series, The Curse Of The Black Pearl.
 Basking in Caribbean sunshine and launching Depp's assault on Disney merchandising as Jack Sparrow, the film has a real sense of fun that's as infectious as a fit of giggles from a new-born baby.
 It's this fun that's missing from both Dead Man's Chest and At World's End especially.
 On Stranger Tides works hard at injecting some humour but it falls a bit flat and there are some notable omissions from the cast.

-Few trilogies make it to the end without some dip in form but Peter Jackson's sublime adaptation of The Lord Of The Rings (5) is possibly the exception to the rule.
-Having only seen the opening film to his follow-up trilogy The Hobbit: An Unexpected Journey (6), I will say that it is a definite drop in form but if all you're looking for is a fabulous looking, energetic fantasy adventure than Jackson's Middle-Earth forays are as good as you'll find.
+Few trilogies make it to the end without some dip in form but Peter Jackson's sublime adaptation of The Lord Of The Rings is possibly the exception to the rule.
+Having only seen the opening film to his follow-up trilogy The Hobbit: An Unexpected Journey (at the time of writing), I will say that it is a definite drop in form compared to the original trilogy but if all you're looking for is a fabulous looking, energetic fantasy adventure than Jackson's Middle-Earth forays are as good as you'll find.

 © 2015 Benjamin Cox